srijan-06/Zcoder/README.md

 # ZCoder

-ZCoder is a collaborative coding platform designed to help users practice, bookmark, and discuss coding problems in real time.
+ZCoder is a collaborative coding platform designed to help users practice and discuss coding problems in real time.
 This repository contains the backend codebase built using Node.js, Express.js, MongoDB, and Mongoose.

 ## Features